 LOCATION: THE DAMAYANTI HOTEL IN UBUD

 The Damayanti is a beautiful new boutique hotel owned by a long-time Qoya, Tiza Tjokroadisumarto.
-The sacred is woven into every detail of your stay, as all the rooms are named after Hindu deities and furnished with exquisite antique Javanese furniture.
+The sacred is woven into every detail of your stay, as all the rooms are named after Hindu deities and characters and furnished with exquisite antique Javanese furniture.
 You’ll enjoy delicious healthy food prepared by a local chef, daily Qoya classes and writing sessions in the cozy yoga shala, and individual attention from the friendly, welcoming staff.